RebelIT/ansible-piDAK/README.md

 ### Notes:
 * Ansible for installing and building a DAK wall mounted calendar
 * Telegraf for metrics
-* GO web webService for controlling your calendar via rest API
 * Tested on Stretch - NOOBS
 * Assumptions:
    You have a base pi with NOOBS installed and on the network